danielrdehaan/ReaMOD_Development/README.md

+# Dev Log
+- 2025-10-01: Finializing Mac OS Universal Github build workflow.
+Still having issues getting the workflow artifact to upload to the `releases` directory.
+Once that is all working correctly I'll move on to the Windows build workflow.
+Hopefully now that I have relative paths for FMOD api working for Mac the Windows build will be fairly simple.

 # ReaMOD Plugin for REAPER

 ReaMOD is a plugin for [REAPER](https://www.reaper.fm/), a digital audio workstation, that integrates FMOD Studio projects into REAPER.
 It allows users to trigger FMOD events and snapshots directly within REAPER, providing a seamless workflow for game audio development and other interactive audio applications.